24 Books Like the Hunger Games to Devour Now

 The Hunger Games in Order

-The Hunger Games by Suzanne Collins
+The Hunger Games

 This is the first book in the Hunger Games series and it is epic!
 In the aftermath of what was once North America, there are 12 Districts surrounding the capital.

 Each year, each district sends one boy and one girl to fight to the death in a competition called “The Hunger Games”.
-Katniss Everdeen volunteers as a tribute to save her younger sister from the certain death of the games.
-This sci-fi book has everything but at its heart, it is a perfect pick for books about sisters.
-This young adult fantasy book has heart while making you turn the pages!
+Katniss Everdeen volunteers as a tribute to save her younger sister, Prim, from certain death in the games where it is kill-or-be-killed.

 Catching Fire ( The Hunger Games #2) by Suzanne Collins